Editor’s Note: This blog entry was originally published on March 7, 2018, and was updated on May 28, 2020.

 Some car dealerships display QR codes on their vehicles’ window stickers.
 Scanning the code brings up the vehicle details for the potential buyer.

-In the United States, QR codes have been mainly used for information sharing such as the examples above, as NFC technology, rather than QR codes, has become the popular choice for contactless payments.
-However, in other countries, QR codes are used quite frequently for payments.
-For example, in China, QR codes were used to process an estimated $1.65 trillion in purchases in 2016 alone.
+In the United States, QR codes were slow to catch on, and were initially used mainly for information sharing such as the examples above.
+NFC technology instead became the popular choice for contactless payments.
+However, in other countries, QR codes quickly began to be used for payments.
+For example, in China, they were used to process an estimated $1.65 trillion in purchases in 2016 alone.

-While NFC technology will likely continue to be the most popular form of contactless payments used in the United States, some companies are incorporating QR codes and payments into their business model through store apps.
+While NFC technology will likely continue to be a popular form of contactless payments used in the United States, some companies are now incorporating QR codes into their business model through store apps.

-Some coffee companies allow customers to place mobile orders in their app, which they can then pick up in-store and pay for by using a QR code in the app.
+For example, some coffee companies allow customers to place mobile orders in their app.
+Customers then pick up their order in-store and are presented with a QR code that they scan to pay.
 Some retailers combine coupons, gift cards, loyalty cards, and more into one app QR code.

 Conclusion